Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 -d '{"name":"Grace Hopper","email":"grace@example.test"}'

 The API publishes users.created.
 The subscriber dispatches reports:generate.
-The worker consumes the job and writes storage/app/reports/users/43/profile.json.
+The in-process worker consumes the job and writes storage/app/reports/users/43/profile.json.

 Operations